 Whether you are a seasoned gym-goer or a fitness novice, pregnancy throws up all sorts of question marks, especially when it comes to what’s safe to do.
+Your role as a mother started the moment you became pregnant and there are two of you to look after now.

 #1 – be your own guide

 We all come to our pregnancies with our own levels of fitness so be guided by yourself rather than looking at what others are, or are not doing.
+Join a specialised pregnancy class run by a qualified instructor and check with your GP, Midwife or Health Care Professional that they are happy for you to exercise.
+Always inform your instructor of any changes to your body during your pregnancy so they can make the right adaptations for you.

 #2 – keep exercise intensity moderate